onlinerake.OnlineRakingSGD¶

 Return moving average of loss over convergence window.

-property margins: dict[str, float]
+property margins: dict[str, float]¶

-Consume a single observation and update weights.
+Process single observation and update weights.

 Parameters: